patil1107/StatefulSet-Mongodb/README.md

 # StatefulSet-Mongodb

-Mongodb stateful set in k8s with 3 replicas
+Mongodb stateful set in GKE with 3 replicas

 Configuring replicas in mongodb:
 ```